-32. To Show Your True Colours
+32. Show One's True Colours

 33. The Cut of One's Jib

 34. Scraping the Barrel

-35. Trim Your Sails
+35. Trim One's Sails

-An idiom, that is used to say someone should adapt or change to fit altered circumstances.
+Meaning: Adapt or change to fit altered circumstances.

-36. To Abandon Ship
+36. Abandon Ship

-37. Like Rats Deserting a Sinking Ship
+37. Rats Deserting a Sinking Ship

-38. At Close Quarters
+38. Close Quarters

-39. To Learn the Ropes
+39. Learn the Ropes

-40. To be Broad in the Beam
+40. Broad in the Beam

 41. Like Ships that Pass in the Night

-42. To Knock Seven Bells
+42. Knock Seven Bells

-Origin: This idiom has its source in the system of bell ringing that ships use to indicate how much of a 4 hourly shift has passed.
-For example, the ships bell is struck once for every thirty-minute period.
-Therefore, after eight bells have struck, the sailors shift is over.
+Origin: This idiom has its source in the bell-ringing system that ships use to indicate how much of a four-hour shift has passed.
+For example, a ship's bell being struck once every thirty minutes.
+Therefore, after eight bells have rung, a sailor's shift is over.

 44. As the Crow Flies

-46. To be Sent up the Pole
+45. Sent up the Pole

-47. Through Thick and Thin
+46. Through Thick and Thin

-48. Pipe Down
+47. Pipe Down

 Example Sentence: "Oh pipe down!
 It's time you switched that darn music off."

-49. Hand Over Fist
+48. Hand Over Fist

-50. Stem the Tide
+49. Stem the Tide

-A way of saying that someone should try to prevent a situation from becoming worse than it already is.
+Meaning: Try to prevent a situation from becoming worse than it already is.